agabor/docs/_includes/arduino/objects.md

 ## Saving Objects

-Let's say you want to save the `Temperature` described above to your Parse Server.
+Let's say you want to save the `Temperature` described above to your MSG Server.
 You would do the following:

 ```cpp
 ParseObjectCreate create;